 The neoclassical theory of production postulates that firms maximize profits and minimizes costs subject to certain technological constraints (Varian, 2000).
 A firm must minimize production costs to maximize profit.
-In the short run some factors of production such as capital is fixed while in the long run, all production inputs are variable as a firm may invest in new factories, increase the installed energy system capacity, or retire some operation.
-Deciding whether inputs are fixed, or variable is empirical and firm specific.
+In the short run some factors of production such as capital are fixed while in the long run, all production inputs are variable as a firm may invest in new power plants, increase the installed capacity of the existing energy system or retire some operation.
+Deciding whether inputs are fixed or variable is empirical and firm specific.